bradleypallen/keras-movielens-cf/README.md

 A set of Jupyter notebooks demonstrating a simple Keras implmentation of matrix factorization for collaborative filtering.
 The notebooks use the MovieLens 1M Dataset [[1]] to show the effectiveness of the architecture.
-We see an MSE of around 0.85 on a held-out validation set after about 15 epochs.
+Using 120-dimensional embeddings for users and movies, we achieve an RMSE of 0.8622 on a held-out validation set after 15 epochs, taking under 18 minutes on an AWS EC2 g2.2xlarge instance with an NVIDIA GRID K520 GPU.

 The notebooks provide the following workflows:
 * MovieLens 1M ETL: loads and processes user, movie and ratings data to prepare them for input into the Keras model.